Amber is a totally different way to buy electricity.

 That’s what makes us different.

 an example of cost breakdown for a base wholesale price of 10¢/kWh

 The second part of the Amber price is a fixed daily charge.
 This includes daily network charges (an additional daily payment for use of the poles and wires) and metering costs.

 Finally, Amber’s monthly subscription fee is built into your daily supply charge.

-3. Solar exports
+Solar exports with Amber(¢/kWh)

 Amber treats you like a big solar generator, meaning your Feed-in Tariff varies depending on when you export power, and you’ll receive more during summer when wholesale prices are usually higher.

 More common questions: